netzmacht/contao-i18n/README.md

 Try to get the translation from the page_ALIAS domain.
 Fallback to website domain if not translated.
 If the page type is an i18n page type, the alias of the base page is used instead.

+In other words, you have to create a `page_ALIAS.php` translation file.
+If you have website wide translations use the `website.php` language file.

 If no page alias is given, the page id is used instead.
 Folder aliases get escaped to underscores.

 `{{t::domain:path.to.translation}}`
 Translate from a given domain.

 Note: The dot syntax is used for the array structure of the language file.

+### Navigation modules

+At the moment only the normal navigation module supports an i18n root page setting.
+Use the `I18n navigation` module for this.

+Instead of using the defined root page it tries to find the correct related language page of it and then render the navigation.

+### Language editor

+If you start using the `translate` insert tag you probably want to provide an easy way to translate that labels in the backend.
+Have a look at [netzmacht/contao-language-editor](https://github.com/netzmacht/contao-language-editor) for it.

+ATM it's still required to create the english language files so that the language editor knows this labels exists.